Once Gaphor is started a new empty model is automatically created. The main diagram is already open in the Diagram section.

 It’s simple to add elements to a diagram.

 Some elements are not directly visible.
 The section in the toolbox is collapsed and needs to be clicked first to reveal its contents.

 Gaphor does not make any assumptions about which elements should be placed on a diagram.
 A diagram is a diagram.
 UML defines all different kinds of diagrams, such as Class diagrams, Component diagrams, Action diagrams, Sequence diagrams.
 But Gaphor does not place any restrictions.

 To create a new diagram, use the Navigation section.
 Select an element that can contain a diagram (a Package or Profile) and right-click.
 Select New diagram and a new diagram is created.
 As of Gaphor 1.1.0 a buttion is available in the header bar.
 Select a package, and you’ll notice the button is not grayed out and can be clicked, resulting in a new diagram being added to the model.

 Items in a diagram can be copied and pasted (in the same diagram or another).
 A paste will create new items in the diagrams, the items they represent (e.g. the Class that’s shown in the Navigation) is not copied (call it a shallow copy if you like).

-This way you can easely create visual copies of the same (underlaying) model element.
+This way you can easily create visual copies of the same (underlying) model element.